 The fungus is not the only threat to bananas.
-Costa Rica's $500 million banana industry is currently in a state of national emergency after being hit by mealybugs and scale insects, which has affected as much as 20 percent of the country's crop.
+Costa Rica's $500 million banana industry is currently in a state of national emergency, according to the Independent, after being hit by mealybugs and scale insects, which have affected as much as 20 percent of the country's crop.
 The bugs cause blemishes on the fruits, making them unsellable.
 The increased insect population has been blamed on climate change.

 In 2016, researchers from the University of California, Davis and the Netherlands sequenced the genomes of three strains of fungus that cause Sigatoka, which hijacks the bananas immune system, according to Science Alert.
 The update prompted a renewal of dire predictions for bananas as we know them today because this disease has also managed to manipulate the bananas' metabolism.